Keyboard shortcuts

 radar-collector validate --deployment enterprise-prod

-# Test collection
+# Test collection from a specific deployment

 radar-collector test --deployment session-cache